Digitisation, Cataloguing, Blog, Exhibitions

 More digitised books from the Crewe Collection can be found in the Wren Digital Library (classmark: Crewe).

-4,309 bibliographic records have been created since January 2016, and the number is growing every day.
+Around 5,000 bibliographic records have been created since January 2016, and the number is growing every day.
 All books catalogued so far can be found on the Library catalogue (search by classmark: Crewe).
 The most precious and rare items were catalogued first.
-Cataloguers then started working on books in French, and have now moved on to books in English and Italian.
+Cataloguers then started working on books in French and Italian, and have now moved on to books in English and Latin.

 Found something in the catalogue that you would like to consult?
 To access the Collection, scholars need to make an appointment and book a reader’s place in the Wren Library.

 Several posts regarding the Crewe Collection have been published on our blog since 2016.
 They span from digitised books to conservation work, items currently being exhibited in the Wren Library, and general information regarding the Collection.

 Select items from the collection are also always on display in the Wren Library, which in normal circumstances is open to the public Monday to Friday between 12 and 2 (last admission: 1.50), and Saturdays in full term between 10.30 and 12.30 (last admission: 12.20).